Marino Murillo Jorge

 Marino Alberto Murillo Jorge (19 February 1961) is a Cuban politician, economist and former military officer.
 He received national media attention in 2009 on his appointment as Minister of Economy and Planning following the government shake-up announced by Raúl Castro on 2 March 2009.
 Murillo retained this post until 25 March 2011, but was reappointed to it on 25 September 2014 to lead reform efforts in the economic sphere.
 On 14 July 2016 he was sacked from his post for a second time, and moved to a new role tackling market reforms.

 As Minister of Economy and Planning, his role was to spearhead economic reforms initiated by Raúl Castro.
 Murillo's intention is to rid the Cuban economy of its paternalistic features by updating the economic system.
 Murillo dislikes the idea of Cuba copying the economic reforms of Vietnam and China, claiming that the newly established private markets will benefit socialism rather than capitalism.

 Background

 Little is known of Murillo's life before he became Minister of Economy and Planning in 2009.
-He was born on 19 February 1961,en Manzanillo, Cuba. and has a degree in economics from the Cuban National Defence College, and is a member of the Communist Party of Cuba.
+He was born on 19 February 1961, in Manzanillo, Cuba. and has a degree in economics from the Cuban National Defence College, and is a member of the Communist Party of Cuba.
 His official government biography states that he has "been linked to the economic sphere for more than 20 years" as Minister of Internal Trade, Deputy Minister of Economy and Planning and as an auditor for the Ministry of Food & Industry.
 He held the post of Minister of Internal Trade from 2006 until March 2, 2009 when he was succeeded by his First Deputy Minister Jacinto Angulo Pardo.